Home

 Introduction

 Interest in the spiritual use of psychedelics has grown rapidly in recent years.
-Substances such as psilocybin mushrooms, ayahuasca, peyote, and other entheogens have long histories within religious traditions around the world.
-Today, some communities are exploring how these practices might exist responsibly within modern spiritual frameworks.
+Substances such as psilocybin mushrooms, ayahuasca, peyote, and other entheogens have long histories within nature-based traditions around the world.
+Today, some communities are exploring how these practices might exist responsibly within modern spiritual frameworks, often referred to as entheogenic spirituality.

 In the United States, a number of organizations have begun identifying as psychedelic churches, communities that approach certain psychoactive plants or fungi as sacred sacraments used within a structured spiritual setting.